TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: tee(iterable, n=2)

-   Return *n* independent iterators from a single iterable.
+   Return *n* independent iterators kutoka a single iterable.

    The following Python code helps explain what *tee* does (although the actual implementation is more complex and uses only a single underlying